 Having a list of mortgage questions to ask potential lenders is just the start.
 Knowing the answers you’re looking for puts you ahead of the game.

-This question will help you know if you’re talking to just a producer — a salesperson — or a quality advisor.
-When you ask, “What are my options?” for each type of loan discussed, the mortgage lender should tell you the pros and the cons in light of your particular situation.
+This mortgage question will help you know if you’re talking to just a producer — a salesperson — or a quality advisor.
+The mortgage lender should tell you the pros and the cons or each loan for your situation.

 A 20% down payment is every lender’s ideal, but you have choices here, too.
 Qualified buyers can find mortgages with as little as 3.5% down, or even no down payment.
-There are considerations for every down payment option.
+In other words, there are considerations for every down payment option.

 If you really want to size up your mortgage lender’s value, this is the question that will do it.
-Good lenders with knowledge of local, state and national down payment assistance programs.
+In other words, good lenders will have knowledge of local, state and national down payment assistance programs.

 Sure, you’re going to ask this one.
 It’s the one benchmark we all understand.
 Or do we?
 Lenders can move the needle on your interest rate a number of ways, most of them involving additional fees.

-Let’s say it’s 5%.
-We’ll call that your payment interest rate because that’s what your monthly mortgage payment will be based on.
-Knowing that, you’ll move on to the next question, about the annual percentage rate, or APR.
+Let’s say 5% is your payment interest rate.
+That’s what your monthly mortgage payment will be based on.
+After that, you’ll move on to the next question, about the annual percentage rate, or APR.

 A higher APR is not always a bad thing.
 Say you’re buying your “forever home.”
 If you buy some discount points to lower your payment rate, you’ll have a higher APR.
-But after some years, you’ll make up for the additional fees by paying less in interest thanks to that lower payment rate.
+As a result, after some years, you’ll make up for the fees by paying less in interest thanks to that lower payment rate.

 It’s always good to know when the lender is going to perform a “hard” credit check, called a “hard pull.”
 That type of payment history inquiry shows up on your credit report.
 Lenders need to do this to give you a firm interest rate quote.